cptpiepmatz/Recall-Stations/README.md

 An easy way to return to your home/base in Minecraft Bedrock Edition.
 (This does not work with Minecraft Java Edition!)

+## Important
+Due to changes in the Minecraft Bedrock Scripting API is it no longer possible to right the anchor.
+You need to stand on top of it and sneak to mark the anchor.

 ## What is it?

 This is a little behavior pack bundled with a resource pack that allows you to teleport to a Recall Anchor and some Recall Berries.